athackr/eslint-config-preact/README.md

 ````
 {
   "eslintConfig": {
-    "extends": "eslint-config-developit"
+    "extends": "@hackr/eslint-config-preact"
   }
 }
 ````

 ## Credits

-This is a modified version of [eslint-config-synacor](https://github.com/synacor/eslint-config-synacor)
+This is a modified version of [eslint-config-developit](https://github.com/developit/eslint-config-developit)